arctrong/md2html/readme.txt

 ![LOGO](doc/pict/logo.png "logo")

 This is a command line utility that converts _Markdown_ documents into static HTML pages.
-It is provided with HTML templates, CSS, and scripts for batch processing and integration.
+It is provided with HTML templates, CSS, and scripts for bulk processing and integration.

 This documentation is created using this utility and itself demonstrates a possible obtainable result.